thepiger4009/Owl/README.md

-# SPE_
+# Overview
-SPE_ or 'Simple Processor Emulation' is a emulated processor which runs simple.
-It currently lacks certain qualities of real processors and still needs work but it should get better over time.
+SPE_ is an emulated computer system running my emulated processor called 'SPE_'.
+It is currently in early development and will include issues, bugs, and missing features.
+This project is meant for fun and teaching my self on assembly including on how a processor deals with a system.

 # Features:
 Five 16-bit Index/Accumulator Registers